hagabaka/video5/README.rst

 * Youtube

-  Youtube.com pages are not modified.
-You should try `Youtube HTML5 Beta
+  Flash videos on youtube.com pages include user pages are replaced.
+(Currently the video element may not fit well in the page layout, and you may need to use the context menu to control it if the control bar is obscured.)
+You should also try `Youtube HTML5 Beta
-  <http://www.youtube.com/html5>`_.
-Youtube videos embedded on other web
+  <http://www.youtube.com/html5>`_; videos in Youtube's HTML5 player are
-  pages are supported.
+  not modified.
+Youtube videos embedded on other web pages are also supported.

 * JWPlayer